bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight.md

 ### Setting BigBlueButton Credentials

-By default, your Greenlight instance will automatically connect to test-install.blindsidenetworks.com if no BigBlueButton credentials are specfied.
+By default, your Greenlight instance will automatically connect to [test-install.blindsidenetworks.com](https://test-install.blindsidenetworks.com) if no BigBlueButton credentials are specfied.
 To set Greenlight to connect to your BigBlueButton server (the one it's installed on), you need to give Greenlight the endpoint and the secret.
 To get the credentials, run:

 ```
 bbb-conf --secret
 ```

-In your `env` file, set `BIGBLUEBUTTON_ENDPOINT` to the URL, and set `BIGBLUEBUTTON_SECRET` to the secret.
+In your `env` file, set the `BIGBLUEBUTTON_ENDPOINT` to the URL, and set `BIGBLUEBUTTON_SECRET` to the secret.

 ### Verifying Configuration

-Once you have finished setting the environment varaibles above in your `env` file, to verify that you configuration is valid, run:
+Once you have finished setting the environment variables above in your `env` file, to verify that you configuration is valid, run:

 ```
 docker run --rm --env-file env bigbluebutton/greenlight rake conf:check